WorldWideWest/car-repair-shop-system/README.md

 )
 ```

 Then we come to the part of Authentication & Authorization tables which have a ManyToMany relationship.
-This is because in the app we want to diferentiate users as ADMIN's and EMPLOYEE's and the EMPLOYEE's can't have access to certan parts of the app.
+This is because in the app we want to differentiate users as ADMIN's and EMPLOYEE's and the EMPLOYEE's can't have access to certain parts of the app.

-The `users` table contain basic information about the user but the key thing here is the username field which has to be unique, and it has that constrint, so we can authenticate each user individualy and there will be no users with the same username.
+The `users` table contain basic information about the user but the key thing here is the username field which has to be unique, and it has that constraint, so we can authenticate each user individually and there will be no users with the same username.
 But this really depends on you and what you want to store in the Table for the user, you could also use the email.
-But if you want to know more about it consult the Spring Security documentation where all of this is fearmly explained.
+But if you want to know more about it consult the Spring Security documentation where all of this is firmly explained.

-The password field is also ommited into backticks because of the keyword issue.
-The password is stored as an hashed string of characters and is hashed in our spring app and passed to the database and saved.
+The password field is also omitted into backticks because of the keyword issue.
+The password is stored as a hashed string of characters and is hashed in our spring app and passed to the database and saved.
 For the hashing I used the BCrypt Algorithm.

 ```sql
 DROP TABLE IF EXISTS users;